 How do I pay for trips, school meals and music lessons?

 We use a cashless system in school called ParentPay.
 Each family receives a set of log in details.
 When you access your account, it will list the outstanding balance in an itemised list.
 We may combine the cost for some smaller amounts to reduce transaction fees on our account.
 We rely on families looking out for letters (that often come via email now) regarding trips and visits and logging on to ParentPay on a regular basis.
 We ask for a voluntary contribution towards trips and visitors coming to school but without this, events may not be able to go ahead as planned.
 As a school we do everything we can to reduce costs for our families by subsidising events where possible, making sure that our children take part in exciting events that enrich the curriculum.

 School dinners, and Basement Buddies must also be paid for via ParentPay.

 Is there a before and after school provision?

-As part of our whole school provision we aim to help our families with their child care, not only before and after school, but also during the holidays.
+As part of our whole school provision we aim to help our families with their child care, not only before and after school, but also on school training days.
 Our club is called ‘Basement Buddies’ and children aged between 3 and 11 are very welcome.
 Doors open at 7.45am and close again at 6.00pm but please note that there is a charge for each session.
-You can find this and further information on the school website under the ‘Parents’ tab.
+You can find this and further information on the school website under the ‘Parents / Carers’ tab.